Register with us today to receive the latest jobs direct to your inbox.

 Some of the Latest Jobs

-- A460: Business Development Manager - SAI Global - Germany
+- Business Development Manager - Agrochemicals - Norfolk - S221

 De Lacy Executive - Recruitment for Agri- Business and Land-based Business Professionals

-Founded in 2000 De Lacy is a team of 8 professional consultants committed to exceeding the expectations of those with whom we work.
+Founded in 2000 De Lacy is a team of 9 professional consultants committed to exceeding the expectations of those with whom we work.
 Our agribusiness credentials are second to none.
-Largely agricultural graduates, seven of us are the offspring of farmers and five of us have worked in the agricultural supply trade as well as in farming.
+Largely agricultural graduates, eight of us are the offspring of farmers and six of us have worked in the agricultural supply trade as well as in farming.

 Our vacancy experience extends from graduate trainee to managing director, and from sales, through technical, marketing, operations and production to R & D managers.